Bornholio/RealAgenciesCollection/README.md

 Installing instructions:
 Standard procedures apply, first delete any old installments.
-Unzip the 'RealAgenciesCollection' folder from within the zip file into your "\KSP\Gamedata\..." folder, keeping subfolder structure.
+Unzip the 'RealAgenciesCollection' folder from within the downloaded archive into your "\KSP\Gamedata\..." folder, keeping subfolder structure.
 Launch the game.
 Smirk for a while.

 Issues:
 None so far.
 If you use texture compression/memory saving gadgets, you might want to add RAC to the exceptions list, otherwise the logos might look bad.

+Support:
+If you find any bugs or other shenanigans, feel free to post them on the forum or make a pull request on GitHub.

 Creator:
 Jan Hoyer (KSP-forums: h0yer; GitHub: h0yer)